CLIMATE AND ENVIRONMENT

 Biodiversity & Rights

-Through this line of engagement, TERRA NYU Law produces research and publications to advance the understanding of the link between biodiversity and rights, a well as runs legal workshops with partners to strategize and pursue legal actions and advocacy that address biodiversity loss and protect the diversity of life underpinning ecological health.
+Through this line of engagement, TERRA NYU Law produces research and publications to advance the understanding of the link between biodiversity and rights, as well as runs legal workshops with partners to strategize and pursue legal actions and advocacy that address biodiversity loss and protect the diversity of life underpinning ecological health.